-The Academy will continue to strive to improve the achievement of its students at all levels and will continue its efforts to ensure they progress to higher education or further training and employment at age 18.
+The Academy will continue to strive to improve the achievement of its students at all levels and will maintain its efforts to ensure they progress to higher education or further training and employment at age 18.

-The Academy has a clear understanding of its strengths and areas for development based on rigorous analysis of data and monitoring of teaching and learning.
+The Academy has a clear understanding of its strengths and areas for development based on rigorous analysis of data and monitoring of teaching and learning, underpinned by recent Inspection Reports in 2019.
 The College also makes use of external validation to secure its judgement on the quality of provision and subsequent outcomes.
 The Improvement Plan has all the appropriate areas identified for development and is based on regular analysis of data which is meticulously analysed by the Headmaster and the Senior Leadership Team and annually by the Governors at their Strategy Day.
-It is regularly monitored and amended annually by the SLT and governors.
+It is regularly monitored and amended during the year by the SLT and governors.
 It is underpinned by appropriate budget links.

-School improvement strategies are effective because subjects identified as previously underperforming have been successfully addressed through a combination of rigorous monitoring, outstanding CPD, including coaching and thorough analysis of examination results, such as, Design and Technology, Economics, French, ICT and P.E.
+School improvement strategies are effective because subjects identified as previously underperforming have been successfully addressed through a combination of rigorous monitoring, outstanding CPD, including coaching and thorough analysis of examination results, such as, Design and Technology, French, Media Studies and

+Psychology.
 The College makes good provision for personalised learning, support and intervention programmes for individual students and the quality of provision for inclusion is outstanding due to personalised programmes aimed at raising achievement, delivered in small groups by Learning Mentors and Teaching Assistants.

 The drive for excellence is evident in many aspects of College life, but particularly in the strong culture of collaboration, openness and commitment to professional learning.
 Staff CPD is effective in the way that all staff work to share best practice within school and fulfil the College's moral imperative to improve the quality of learning in this community, paying heed to local, national and international developments.
+See Ofsted report July 2019 for external validation.